yuanqing/create-figma-plugin/docs/recipes/resizable-ui.md

 The Figma/FigJam plugin window is *not* resizable by default; this must be implemented by the plugin itself.
 In practice, this involves:

-1. Listening to click-and-drag events, and calculating an updated window size based on the mouse position.
+1. Listening to click-and-drag events in the plugin window, and calculating an updated window size based on the mouse position.
 2. Calling [`figma.ui.resize`](https://figma.com/plugin-docs/api/figma-ui/#resize) with the updated window size.

 [`@create-figma-plugin/ui`](#using-the-preact-component-library) includes a `useWindowResize` hook that makes it easier to implement a resizable plugin window: